 Through their child welfare agencies, states and counties support the most vulnerable children and families in our country.
 They provide critical supports and services to keep children safe and healthy.
 To see child welfare data from your state, visit the State Child Welfare Policy Database, managed through a partnership of Child Trends and Casey Family Programs.

-Beth Jordan, research scientist
+Elizabeth Jordan, research scientist